 The two costs are:

-You can purchase a domain name from Crazy Domains from around $20.99 AUD for a 1-year purchase.
-A G Suite Basic Account starts at $8.40 per month (~$100 per year).
+You can purchase a domain name from Crazy Domains for around $20.99 AUD for a 1-year purchase.
+A Google Workspace Suite Basic Account starts at $8.40 per month (~$100 per year).
 This means you can setup a functioning business email from around $120 per year.

 It's important to note that there are a few variables to the cost also which include how long you purchase your domain name for, what type of domain name you purchase and how many emails you want to setup.

-G Suite also offers a free trial which is great if you want to try out G Suite before you purchase an account.
+Google Workspace also offers a free trial which is great if you want to try out Google Workspace before you purchase an account.

-As a G Suite user, we're also a part of their referral program - so you can also head to G Suite using this link and use the code G79L73KDKGXVL6F and get 20% off for your first year.
+As a Google Workspace user, we're also a part of their referral program - so you can also head to Google Workspace using this link.

 All the same if you're ready to get started, let's jump in...